ryankueter/CheckValidators/README.md

 Errors: 1) The datetime format is not Utc, 2) The date was not yesterday!.
 ```
 ###
-Or you can turn on verbose logging by using ThrowErrors(true):
+Or you can add the filename, line number, and parameter by using ThrowErrors(true):
 ```console
 Errors: 1) The datetime format is not Utc, 2) The date was not yesterday!, in Program.cs:line 48.
 (Parameter 'datetime <DateTime>')
 ```
 ###
 #### A Realistic Example

-One of the features that makes this library so powerful is not just the ability to use LINQ to validate class members and collections, but you can also nest Check validators inside of those validation rules.
-This can allow you to more easily validate the contents of lists and other types of collections.
+One of the more powerful features of this library is the ability to use LINQ to validate custom datatypes and include other “Check” validators inside those validation rules.
+This can allow you to apply validators to collections.

-In the following examples, the following checks are being used inside of user-defined validation rules.
+Notice that the following checks are being used inside of user-defined validation rules.
 * Check<string>(request.Email).IfNotEmail()
 * Check<DateTime>(request.TimeStamp).IfNull().IfDefault().IfNotUtcTime()
 * Check<string>(request.User).IfEquals("String Comparison Example", StringComparison.InvariantCulture)